iRoninIT/vsc-ruby-rails/README.md

 Easily add new tasks and commands by modifying `rubyTasks.json`

+### Generic features

+- Install Tasks (command only)

 ### Install Tasks

 Creates or extends `.vscode/tasks.json` with all this [extensions tasks](https://github.com/iRoninIT/vsc-ruby-rails/blob/main/src/rubyTasks.json).

 It only adds tasks that are not already present in the file by comparing the `command`.

-Unfortunately the tasks added dynamically are not visible when you open `Tasks: Run Tasks`, only in `Show All Tasks`.
+Unfortunately, the tasks added dynamically are not visible when you open `Tasks: Run Tasks`, only in `Show All Tasks`.
 Installing tasks makes them more accessible.

 The advantage of the extension tasks (over the installed) is that they are available only if their conditions are met (e.g., if `bin/rails` exists for `Run Rails Server`, etc.).